TeachersPayTeachers/tpt-connect/README.md

   `false`) - whether or not TpT-Connect should store the response data in its Redux store.

+- `debounce` (`Number`, optional) - number of milliseconds TpT-Connect should debounce subsequent requests by for this resource definition.
+For example, this feature would be useful when used to fetch search results as the user types.

-- `actions` (`Object`, optional) - an object defining functions or objects that will be available on the TpT Connect resource.
+- `actions` (`Object`, optional) - an object defining functions or objects that will be available on the TpT-Connect resource.
 Calling those functions will execute the defined action.
 For more information, check out the example above.

   - Built-in actions on all resources:
     - `fetch` - will force fetch the data
-    - `invalidate` - will mark the data as invalid in the store
+    - `invalidate` - will mark the data as invalid in the store and not retrieve it from the state

 ### Server Rendering